 Add a label to the tray.
 You can simply place the seed packet under the edge of the tray or I prefer to use wooden craft sticks that are really inexpensive to buy for children’s crafts.
 Then place the propagator over the tray (or place the whole tray inside a clear plastic bag).

 Now you need to keep an eye on the tray.
 Make sure it remains moist but not too wet or the seeds can rot.
 Your seed packet will tell you how long germination should take.
 In my experience they sometimes germinate quicker than you expect if it is very warm.
 I simply place my seed trays on a sunny windowsill but you can use a heat mat to place under the tray and keep the seeds consistently warm.
 I have not needed one and I have grown lots of plants from seed including lavender, sweet peas, zinnias, tomatoes and marigolds.
+A sunny windowsill in the house is a great place to start seeds off.

-Sowing seeds is really simple and there are nearly always instructions on the packet so you do not need to remember what conditions they need or when to sow them.
+Sowing seeds is really simple and there are nearly always instructions on the packet so you do not need to remember what conditions they need or when to sow them

 In another post, here, I show you how to prick out your seedlings and grow them on for successful flowering.
 You can use the plants you grow to plant up baskets and containers as I did in this article.